 The City of Austin’s oldest cemetery is located generally southeast of the intersection of IH 35 and Martin Luther King Boulevard (MLK).
 Access to the cemetery can be gained from East 16th Street on the west side and from midway between MLK and East 14th Street on Comal Street on the east side.
-Maintenance and burial services are provided by the InterCare Corporation under contract with the City.
+Oakwood Maintenance and burial services are provided by the City of Austin at (512) 978-2320 and email@example.com.

 The first burial was said to be made in 1839, but the oldest and first-known gravestone dates back to 1842.
 The cemetery is mostly full; new burials are infrequent.
 More recent burials occur in the Oakwood Cemetery Annex, which is located directly to the east.
 Gravestones in the Annex are not included in this listing.